-Bridging assistance available until September only!
+Bridging assistance expired on 30 September

 Noticeable recovery of students job market and scheduled end of the bridging assistance via student unions

 Application possible until September

 The ministry for education and research (Bundesministerium für Bildung und Forschung - BMBF) reacted to pandemic related financial needs of student with a compehensive aid as soon as possible.
 Students in situations of financial need received reliable and purposeful aid in the past semesters.
 Only with the grants of the so called bridging assistance more than 100,000 students received financial help, some of them for several months.
 Recently the job market recovered noticeably so that application numbers decreased constantly during the past months.
 Therefore, the ministry for education and research and Deutsches Studentenwerk agreed on bringing the aid progam to an end by 30 September 2021.

 "Germany has provided aid to students who have experienced financial need as a result of the pandemic more than almost any other country in the world.
 We took the students' problems seriously from the beginning and, with the bridging assistance, created help that has proven its worth in the crisis.
 We provided effective, unbureaucratic and targeted help to those students who needed it.
 I would like to express my sincere thanks to Deutsches Studentenwerk and the staff in the local student unions for implementing this major joint effort.

 I am pleased that the student job market is now recovering more and more from the restrictions caused by the pandemic.
 The number of young mini-jobbers has increased significantly compared with the previous quarter and compared with the same period last year - this also fits in with the general picture of the job market currently made by the Federal Statistical Office.
 The favorable course of the pandemic, the progress of the vaccination and the outstanding flexibility of many students make this possible.